Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/breadcrumb.md

 Dividers are automatically added in CSS through [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) and [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/content).
 They can be changed by modifying a local CSS custom property `--bs-breadcrumb-divider`, or through the `$breadcrumb-divider` Sass variable — and `$breadcrumb-divider-flipped` for its RTL counterpart, if needed.
 We default to our Sass variable, which is set as a fallback to the custom property.
 This way, you get a global divider that you can override without recompiling CSS at any time.

+{{< design-callout-alert >}}
+These variants **changing or without the breadcrumb dividers** should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Local Headers/Breadcrumb](https://system.design.orange.com/0c1af118d/p/774477-local-headers/b/743cd0/i/66611057) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 <nav style="--bs-breadcrumb-divider: '>';" aria-label="breadcrumb">
   <ol class="breadcrumb">